 For this, you should always provide it with trellis for its trail to grow over it.

 Carefully insert it inside the soil and guide the plant along it.

 How to Grow Tinda Faster

-Rest of the process will be same.
+The rest of the process will be the same.

-This was the step by step guide for growing tinda at home.
+This was the step-by-step guide for growing tinda at home.

 I hope, you have now understood the whole process and will be able to grow it smoothly.